schwemmecomics/schwemme-comics/content/comics/088/index.en.md

 Every person in this comic is replaceable for the joke (except Lenny).

 *This one and the next two would have been candidates for #69.
-If I hadn't missed the opportunity.
+If I hadn't missed the opportunity.*

----